qtepics/qtepics.github.io/pv_access.md

 The new PV Access protocol have been available as EPICS 4 modules and has recently been merged into EPICS base as part of EPICS 7.
-As the Australian Synchrotron is planning to include some EPICS 7 functionality, especially in new BRIGHT beam-lines, we have decided to add support for PV Access to the EPICS Qt (QE) framework.
+As the Australian Synchrotron is planning to include some EPICS 7 functionality, especially on new the BRIGHT beam-lines, we have decided to add support for PV Access to the EPICS Qt (QE) framework.
 This support is being introduced as part of the EPICS Qt 3.7 release.

 On this page you will find some information about some design decisions, how to prepare the build environment and how to build and use the modified.

+# <a name="Design_Decisions"></a><span style='color:#006666'>Normative Types</span>

+For the 3.7.1 release, the following normative types will be supported.

+* NTScalar
+* NTScalarArray
+* NTEnum
+* NTTable
+* NTNDArray - only 8bit mono images are currently supported.

+Support for other image types will be part of release 3.7.2.
+Support for other normative types will be added as and when needed.

-# <a name="Design_Decisions"></a><span style='color:#006666'>Design Decisions</span>
+# <a name="Design_Decisions"></a><span style='color:#006666'>Build Considerations</span>

-## EPICS Version
+The qtBinaries repository has a convenient msi file for Windows (it works for 7 and 10, and probably 8) and an rpm file for CentOS 7 (which may work on other distribution).
+However, if you decide to/need to build it yourself, the please read the following.

+## <a name="Design_Decisions"></a><span style='color:#0066a6'>Building EPICS</span>

+If EPICS Qt is to be built with PV Access support - see below - then you will need EPICS 7 or later.
-While I suspect it would be possible to add PV Access by building against EPICS 3.15.5 and EPICS 4.6 for example, the inclusion of PV Access into the framework is selected by checking for EPICS 7 or later.
+While I suspect it would be possible to add PV Access functionality by building against EPICS 3.15.5 and EPICS 4.6 for example, the inclusion of PV Access into the EPICS Qt framework is assumes you are using EPICS 7.

-When performing a headless build, the qeframeworkSup/Makefile checks the EPICS version and sets the QE_PVACCESS_SUPPORT environment variable accordingly:

-    ifdef BASE_7_0
-       export QE_PVACCESS_SUPPORT := YES
-    else
-       export QE_PVACCESS_SUPPORT := NO
-    endif

-The framework.pro project file checks for this environment variable and if set to 'YES', then adds QE_PVACCESS_SUPPORT to the set of DEFINES.
-It also adds pvData, pvAccess and nt to the set of required libraries.

-The inclusion of the PV Access functionality depends using EPICS base 7.
-If not using EPICS base 7, the qmake phase outputs a warning message, but build process continues without the PV Access functionality.

-If building the EPICS Qt framework using _qtcreator_, you will have to explicitly set this environment variable.

-The EPICS Qt framwwoek code also checks the EPICS base version (see QEPvaCheck.h), and will

-    #error Including PV ACCESS support requires EPICS base 7 or later.

-if the QE_PVACCESS_SUPPORT macro is defined _and_  EPICS_VERSION < 7.

-# Building EPICS base 7
+There are two things to be aware of.

 ### -std=gnu++11